-What I found interesting were peoples overwhelming bias against public nudity.
-All of it (which included many comments) until the end, were all subjective reasons why they were against it.
-Subjective being personal emotional reasons more than actual objective facts.
-The reasons gien were things like “I don’t want to see it” and “I don’t want my kids exposed to it” and “there is a time and place for it’ and “it might desensitize me to nudity and thus effect my sexual attraction.”
+What I found interesting, was the overwhelming bias against public nudity.
+Most of the comments were subjective reasons against it.
+Personal, emotional reasons more than actual objective facts.
+The reasons given were things like “I don’t want to see it” and “I don’t want my kids exposed to it” and “there is a time and place for it’ and “it might desensitize me to nudity and thus effect my sexual attraction.”
 I still consider that last one subjective even though it borders on the objective.
-Objectively it may desensitize people to nudity and cause them to not become aroused just by seeing a naked person.
+Objectively it may desensitize people to nudity and cause them to no longer become aroused just by seeing a naked person.
 But it’s subjective because it’s based on the individual.
 We can’t assume that of all individuals.
-Even if true we have to identify why that would be bad.
-We have to weigh out whether it’s better to give people the freedom to go nude in public or protect people who want to be easily aroused by seeing a naked person by not desensitizing them to nudity.
+Even if true, we have to identify why that would be bad.
+We have to weigh out whether it’s better to give people the freedom to go nude in public or protect people who want to be easily aroused by seeing a naked person.

 I’m left wondering why.
 Clearly they have a very strong emotional bias against public nudity.
 But why?
-What happened in their lives that made them so strongly against it?
+What happened in their lives that made them so against it?
 Is it social conditioning?
-Where they traumatized by public nudity in the past?
-What are they afraid of if public nudity was legalized?
+Were they traumatized by public nudity in the past?
+If public nudity was legalized, what are they afraid of?

-It wasn’t until the end after many comments that someone finally figure out to bring up the whole public health/disease problem that can stem from body fluids unchecked by clothing making their way into public benches and such.
+It wasn’t until the end, after many comments, that someone finally brought up the whole public health/disease problem.
+Body fluids (unchecked by clothing) making their way onto public benches and such.
 That is a real objective drawback to public nudity.
-A definite potential problem and one that I recognized even before posting the original post.
-But I held back on mentioning it because I wanted to give others something to to comment with.
-I figured it would be brought up int eh first comment because it’s the most logical reply against public nudity.
+A definite potential problem and one I recognized even before posting the original post.
+But I held back on mentioning it because I wanted to give others something to comment with.
+I figured it would be brought up in the first comment, because it’s the most logical reply against public nudity.
 I just wasn’t prepared for as much subjective reasoning as I got long before it was finally brought up.

-It just stuns me over and over again that people can be so biased(even people I would think are open minded thinkers) that they would argue against objective reason with such subjective reasons.
+It just stuns me over and over again that people can be so biased.
+Even people I would think are open minded.
+That they would argue against something like public nudity with such subjective reasons.

-People give far too much resources to their biases and not enough to facts.
-They let their personal biases make calls on things that personal bias should never make calls on, like the legality of things that affect other peoples freedom.
+People give far too much importance to their biases and not enough to facts.
+They let their personal biases make calls on things that personal bias should never make calls on, like the legality of things that affect the freedom of others.
 That’s scary in my opinion.
 Yet we see it all the time.
 It must be rooted in some kind of fear.
 I can’t explain why else people would do this.